fenago/learn-java-12-programming/lab_guide/Quiz_14.md

 1. Select all the correct statements:

--   a.
-Microservices allow more refined scaling.
+    1. Microservices allow more refined scaling.
-    b.
-Microservice deployment is easier than a monolith.
+    2. Microservice deployment is easier than a monolith.
-    c.
-Microservices facilitate choosing technologies that are best suited for the job.
+    3. Microservices facilitate choosing technologies that are best suited for the job.
-    d.
-Microservice programming is much easier than any other application programming.
+    4. Microservice programming is much easier than any other application programming.

 2. Can a microservice be bigger than some of the monolith